jake-chipps/friendometer/README.md

   - [X] Create a big picture summary of the curriculum and the connections made.

 ## Content Transfer
+For each lesson,
+- Copy and format content from MS Word
+- Save all resources as pdf and add to _docs/resources
+  - Use same file name as in SharePoint
+- Save lesson plan images in _docs/resources/images/
+  - File name should be PART-LESSON_DESCRIPTOR1-DESCRIPTOR2.EXTENSION (e.g. 2-2_cat-circuit.png)
+- Link the image in the .md file
+- Check all links
 - [X] 1-1
 - [X] 1-2
 - [X] 2-1